Affordable spotmeters are difficult to come by. The Minolta Spotmeter F is one of the least expensive digital meters available.

 Minolta Spotmeter F Battery

-One AA battery powers the Spotmeter F. No special replacement batteries are needed.
+The Minolta Spotmeter F is powered by one AA battery.
+No special hard to find batteries are needed.
 Rechargeable Ni-HM batteries, such and Panasonic Enloops, will work.

 The Spotmeter M needs a 6-volt battery.
 Models 4LR44, 28A, 1212A, PX28A, or A544 are compatible.